NCERT Solutions For Class 9 Science Chapter 5 - The Fundamental Unit Of Life

 1. A eukaryotic cell is relatively larger.

 Ques 3.
-What would happen if the plasma membrane ruptures or breaks down?
+What would happen if the plasma membrane ruptured or broke down?

 Answer:

-• If the plasma membrane ruptures, the cell would eventually die because the movement of substances won't be regulated.
+• If the plasma membrane ruptures, the cell would eventually die because the movement of substances wouldn't be regulated.

 • This will cause important substances to move out of the cell and harmful substances from the environment to enter the cell.

 Ques 4.
-What would happen to the life of a cell if there was no Golgi apparatus?
+What would happen to the life of a cell if there were no Golgi apparatus?

 Answer: